Fidelity Entry 07 of 25

 Integrity requires alignment between intention and behavior.
 If someone wants only casual companionship, he should not borrow the signs of serious commitment to gain emotional or sexual access.
 If someone is seeking marriage or durable partnership, he should not hide that seriousness to avoid vulnerability.
 The moral issue is not that every relationship must have the same goal.
 The issue is whether conduct tells the truth about the goal.

-Boundaries are essential because dating brings desire into a situation where trust is still developing.
+Boundaries are necessary because dating brings desire into a situation where trust is still developing.
 Boundaries may concern physical intimacy, communication, exclusivity, money, privacy, family involvement, emotional dependence, and pace.
 A boundary is not proof of fear.
 It is a way of letting trust grow in proportion to evidence.

 Dating should include observation outside romantic performance.
 How does the person treat servers, family, former partners, friends, coworkers, children, strangers, and the vulnerable?
 How does he speak about people who cannot benefit him?
 What happens when plans fail?
 What happens when he hears no?
 Romance can stage-manage itself; ordinary life reveals more.